 - Illinois law prohibits discrimination based on an employee's or applicant's credit history.
 See Credit History.

 - Drug testing is neither required nor prohibited in the private sector.
 See Drug Testing.

-- Employers cannot collect or keep records regarding employees' associations, political activities, communications, or non-employment activities unless they obtain written authorization from the employee.
+- Employers cannot collect or keep records regarding employees' associations, political activities, communications or non-employment activities unless they obtain written authorization from the employee.
 See Personnel Records.

-- Illinois has personal information protection laws that limit the ways in which employers may use employee personal information and require employers to follow certain guidelines when disposing of documents containing personal information.
+- Illinois has personal information protection laws that limit the ways in which employers may use employees' personal information and require employers to follow certain guidelines when disposing of documents containing personal information.
 See Personnel Records.

 - Employers must notify employees if personal information is released to an unauthorized individual.
 See Notification of Personal Information Security Breach.

 - Illinois law prohibits employers from discriminating against employees for activities performed outside of work.
 See Legal Non-Work Activities.

 - Employers in Illinois are prohibited from requesting or requiring that applicants or employees provide their user name and password for the purpose of gaining access to that individual's private social networking account or profile.
 See Social Media Password Privacy Protection.